 In the process of design optimization, a MEMS designer performs multiple simulations using Finite Element (FEM) based simulations.
-While FEM simulation are reliable in IntelliSuite software, we also recommend the users to perform, Reduced Ordered Modeling (ROM) or System Model Extraction (SME) which plays a vital role in benchmarking the FEM model using system-level simulation (Lagrangian based, the outcome of SME simulation also aids in Integration with other EDA tools).
+While FEM simulation is reliable in IntelliSuite software, we also recommend the users to perform, Reduced Ordered Modeling (ROM) or System Model Extraction (SME) which plays a vital role in benchmarking the FEM model using system-level simulation (Lagrangian based, the outcome of SME simulation also aids in Integration with other EDA tools).
 Most of the simulation settings are straight forward in FEM using the GUI, In the case of system-level simulation through the SME, input parameter such as distributed load is considered with an equivalent force.
-Hence, it is important to extract the for parameter from distributed load.
+Hence, it is important to extract the parameter from distributed load.
 We demonstrate how a distributed load (Pressure) can be converted to equivalent force for simulating it at the system level.

 The electro-mechanical system model equation can be summarised as